NCAR/cisl-cloud/docs/docs/how-to/build-docs.md

             popper.min.js # Used to have the Copied pop up on click tippy-bundle.umd.js # Used to have the Copied pop up on click about.md # The project about trading
-        features.md # A list of potential features for the project index.md  # The documentation homepage.
+        contact.md # How to interact with the team features.md # A list of potential features for the project index.md  # The documentation homepage.
         layout.md # Outline of site directories and files